Chad Szeliga

 Chad Szeliga (born December 23, 1976) is an American drummer from Elyria, Ohio.
 Formerly the drummer of rock band Breaking Benjamin, he joined Black Label Society in 2013, replacing Mike Froedge.
 In 2017, Szeliga replaced Jimmy DeGrasso in Black Star Riders, leaving the band in 2021.
-He currently drums for NEPA band, Turning the Tide.
+He currently drums for Pennsylvania band Turning the Tide.
 Szeliga cites Vinnie Colaiuta, John Bonham, Steve Gadd, Dennis Chambers, Tony Williams, Manu Katché, Stewart Copeland and Neil Peart as his main influences.

 Career

 Breaking Benjamin

 While with Another Path, Szeliga recorded an audition video for Breaking Benjamin playing drums for the song "So Cold".
 The video submitted happened to be the only VHS tape submitted.
 Ben Burnley was forced to borrow a VCR from his neighbor to view the tape.
 After Burnley reviewed the tape, the band decided he was the right guy for the job.
 His first official recording with the band was for the full-band version of the song "Rain" from We Are Not Alone in mid-2005, which was sent to modern radio, and later appeared on the band's cover of Queen's "Who Wants to Live Forever".
 He recorded with Breaking Benjamin on their 2006 album Phobia, which was released on August 8, 2006.
 He also joined the band on their tour supporting that album.

+Szeliga also performed on 2009's Dear Agony, which cemented more platinum success for the band.

 Szeliga left Breaking Benjamin in April 2013 due to creative differences with frontman Ben Burnley and notified his fans via a Facebook post on April 22, 2013.

 Other ventures

+While in Breaking Benjamin, Chad was active in multiple local bands in the Scranton area including OurAfter with Current Breaking Benjamin Bass Player Aaron Bruch.

 He went on to drum with Black Label Society until 2014 and also recorded and toured briefly with Creed frontman Scott Stapp.

 On May 5, 2017, Szeliga was announced as the new drummer for Black Star Riders, replacing Jimmy DeGrasso.

 In 2018, Szeliga announced the start of a new project, Walking with Lions, in collaboration with guitarist Kevin Hicklin of 3 by Design.
 In 2020, it was announced that Szeliga had joined rock act Weapons of Anew sometime after the release of their debut album, replacing Chris Manfre.

 Szeliga currently plays with the band Turning the Tide.